 You will start to see results, even in that 5-10 minutes and it’s going to start to feel so good.

 Pro Tip: I assign tasks to each day of the week in my cleaning schedule.
 It really helps!

 Because this really is something you have control over, even when the rest of your life feels out of control.
 That’s part of why I like cleaning & organizing so much.
 In a house full of a crazy family, I do have control over a few things — and clutter in my home is one of them!

 And having control is a huge motivating tip for me!

-If you liked this post, be sure to check out The Organized Home!
+If you liked this post, and want more fun and easy ways to organize or clean be sure to check out The Organized Home

 Not sure you’re ready for the whole thing — why not take a baby step with my 5-word organization challenge that you can find right here (and check out my other cleaning/organization posts below that)